 Basically, it allows you to run the same Bash shell that you find on Linux.
-This way you can run Linux commands inside Windows without the need of installing a virtual machine or dual booting Linux and Windows.
+This way you can run Linux commands inside Windows without the needing to install a virtual machine, or dual boot Linux and Windows.
 You install Linux inside Windows like a regular application.
 This is a good option if your main aim is to learn Linux/Unix commands.

 I recommend reading this article to know more about Bash on Windows.

-Method 1: Install Linux Bash Shell on Windows 10 Fall’s Creator Update
+Method 1: Install Linux Bash Shell on Windows 10 Newer Versions

-Good thing is that Fall’s Creator Update makes it easier to install Bash on Windows 10.
+Good thing is that Fall Creator’s Update makes it easier to install Bash on Windows 10.
 You can get it in one click from Windows Store.
 There are still a few things to do however.